learn-co-curriculum/skills-based-js-scope/README.md

 `innerScope()` function has access to `outerFunction()`'s environment and to the global (`window`) environment.

-Note, though, that `scopeMask()` doesn't know anything about what's in `innerScope()` — the variable `inaccessible` is aptly named, because we can't get at its value except inside `innerScope()`.
+Note, though, that `outerFunction()` doesn't know anything about what's in `innerScope()` — the variable `inaccessible` is aptly named, because we can't get at its value except inside `innerScope()`.

 ## A Final Note (Extra Credit)

 We've over-simplified the case for JavaScript for the moment.
 ECMAScript 6 (ES6) introduces two new declarations, `let` and `const`.
 Scope-wise, the difference is that `let` and `const` have block-level scope whereas `var` only has function-level scope.
-This means that `let` and `const` inside, for example, an `if` block will restrict the use of a variable to that `if` block.
+This means that declaring with `let` and `const` inside, for example, an `if` block will restrict the use of a variable to that `if` block.
 You can try out the following at https://babeljs.io/repl

 ```js
 if (true) {